 I have been married to my seraphic (go ahead and look that word up) wife Sheryl for forty years, and we’ve been blessed with three married children, who have in turn blessed us with the greatest core oikos imaginable—ten grandchildren.

-I am the author of three books, 8 to 15: The World is Smaller Than You Think, Common Sense Is the New Brilliance, and the recently released Not My Church.
+I am the author of two books, 8 to 15: The World is Smaller Than You Think and the recently released Not My Church.
 These books highlight the oikos principle, which I believe is the simplest and most effective form of Kingdom growth that Jesus gave us.